1993 French Open – Women's singles

 Steffi Graf defeated Mary Joe Fernández in the final, 4–6, 6–2, 6–4 to win the women's singles tennis title at the 1993 French Open.
+It was her third French Open singles title and twelfth major singles title overall, and the first leg of an eventual non-calendar-year Grand Slam.
 With the win, Graf recaptured the world No. 1 ranking.
 It was Fernández' third and last appearance in a major singles final.

 Monica Seles was the three-time reigning champion, but was unable to compete due to being stabbed the previous month.

+As of May 2025, this remains the most recent major in which all of the top eight seeds reached the quarterfinals.